From market fresh produce to some of the world's most innovative fine dining, foodies travelling to Australia have plenty to keep their palates busy.

-Australia has native ingredients not found anywhere else in the world and a food culture that is constantly evolving, taking the best international cuisines and giving them an Australian twist.
-There are countless unique places to enjoy your food.
-Try a plate of Asian street food on a Darwin beach at sunset, or a meat pie at Melbourne's most famous sporting ground.
-Plus there are top-class restaurants run by world-renowned celebrity chefs.
+Australia has an exciting array of native ingredients and a food culture that is constantly evolving, as international dishes are reimagined and adapted by the local cuisine.
+Not only can you indulge in unique flavours, but you can enjoy them in one-of-a-kind surrounds.
+Try a plate of Asian street food on a Darwin beach at sunset, or tuck into a meat pie at Melbourne's most famous sporting ground.
+Plus, there are world-class restaurants run by world-renowned celebrity chefs.
 Here are 15 bucket list Australian food experiences.

 Ben Shewry is one of the most lauded chefs in Australia, thanks to his sophisticated but playful menus, which make use of unusual native ingredients and fresh local produce.
 A degustation at his Melbourne restaurant Attica offers a great insight into Australia's most cutting edge cuisine trends.
 Book well in advance.